mikrostew/recipes/markdown/challah.md

 * Whisk in **oil**.
 Beat in 2 **eggs** and **yolk**, one at a time.
 Mix in remaining **sugar** and **salt**.
 Gradually add **flour**.
 When dough holds together, it is ready for kneading.

 * Turn dough onto a floured work surface.
-Knead dough until smooth (5-10 minutes).
+Knead dough until smooth (5-10 minutes), adding flour as needed to get it tacky.
 The dough has finished kneading when it is soft, smooth, and holds a ball shape.

 ### First & Second Rise